ndrewtl/airspace-jekyll/_posts/2018-05-04-ordination.md

 <center> <img src="{{ site.baseurl }}/NMDSscree.png" alt="Img" style="width: 800px;"/> </center>

-On this graph, we don´t see a data point for 1 dimension.
+On this graph, we donÂ´t see a data point for 1 dimension.
 Do you know what happened?
 Tip: Run a NMDS (with the function `metaNMDS()` with one dimension to find out what`s wrong.
 Then adapt the function above to fix this problem.

 We further see on this graph that the stress decreases with the number of dimensions.
 This is a normal behavior of a stress plot.
-This graph doesn´t have a very good inflexion point.
+This graph doesnÂ´t have a very good inflexion point.
 So here, you would select a nr of dimensions for which the stress meets the criteria.
 This would be 3-4 D. To make this tutorial easier, let`s select 2 dimensions.
 This also an ok solution.
 Now, we will perform the final analysis with 2 dimensions

 ```r
 #Because the final result depends on the initial random placement of the points, we`ll set a seed to make the results reproducible